slatedocs/slate/source/index.html.md

 ### User Registration

-Users added to an application must have a private key and handle (along with KYC information so that we can send them through a KYC verification process).
+The first step is typically to register a new User.
+Every user added to an application must have their own public-private key pair and handle (along with KYC information so that we can send them through a KYC verification process).

-KYC information sent through this version of the API should include:
+KYC information required to register users in this version of the API:

 - Full legal name
-- U.S. Social Security Number (SSN)
+- Full U.S. Social Security Number (SSN)
 - Date of birth
 - A valid street address
 - An email address
 - A phone number

 <aside class="notice">
-<b>Important note</b>: Expect KYC requirements to change in future versions.
+<b>Important note</b>: Expect KYC requirements to evolve in future versions.
 (For instance, we're looking to allow for IDs other than SSNs and allow for business KYC.)
 </aside>

 1. Generate a private key for the user.
-You can have them generate/manage it themselves if desired.
+You can have them generate/manage it themselves (in a wallet such as Metamask or MyEtherWallet) if desired.
-2. Either randomly generate a handle or allow the user to pick a handle for themselves.
-The handle should be checked against the [/check_handle](#check_handle) endpoint for availability.
+2. Either randomly generate a handle for the user, or allow the user to pick a handle for themselves.
+Handles have to be globally unique, so they should be checked against the [/check_handle](#check_handle) endpoint for availability.
-3. The user must pass in their required *KYC information* and the *address derived from the user's private key*.
+3. The user must pass in their required *KYC information* and the *public key derived from the user's private key*.
 This information should be used to populate a [/register](#register) request.
 4. It may take some time for the KYC process to complete.
 A success response from /register only means that the verification process has started, not that the user has been verified.
 Subsequent [/check_kyc](#check_kyc) requests are the only way to know whether the person's information has been verified.

 ### Bank Account Linking